-Mrs. B. B. Kendrick is in the Brooklyn Hospital, perating from a serious operation.
+Mrs. B. B. Kendrick is in the Brooklyn Hospital, recuperating from a serious operation.

-I few cases of measles are reported in the commu-Great care is being exercised to prevent a spread me malady.
+A few cases of measles are reported in the community.
+Great care is being exercised to prevent a spread of the malady.

-The sleet storm seriously interrupted train service - the Long Island Railroad last week.
+The sleet storm seriously interrupted train service on the Long Island Railroad last week.

-That the gardeners of Forest Hills will respond west unanimously to Congressman Charles Pope well's recent offer of free seeds from the Agrial Department, goes without saying.
+That the gardeners of Forest Hills will respond almost unanimously to Congressman Charles Pope Caldwell's recent offer of free seeds from the Agricultural Department, goes without saying.

-The women of the Card Club of Forest Hills enan afternoon sleigh ride recently.
-A luncheon, by card playing, was served at the residence Miss Garia DeBevoise, of Metropolitan Avenue.
+The women of the Card Club of Forest Hills enjoyed an afternoon sleigh ride recently.
+A luncheon, followed by card playing, was served at the residence of Miss Garia DeBevoise, of Metropolitan Avenue.

-The long talked of \$150,000 for mosquito exterminahas at last become a reality.
-Dr. Haven Emer-Commissioner of Health, is planning extensive on the project in the immediate future.
-The Anti-Mosquito Committee, under the direction W. Eckman, has been untiring in bringing this er to a successful issue.
+The long talked of \$150,000 for mosquito extermination has at last become a reality.
+Dr. Haven Emerson, Commissioner of Health, is planning extensive work on the project in the immediate future.
+The Queens Anti-Mosquito Committee, under the direction of S. W. Eckman, has been untiring in bringing this matter to a successful issue.

-Plans are being made to organize the girls of the munity under the direction of the Women's Guild Church-in-the-Gardens.
-It is probable that the organization will affiliate with the Girl Scouts.
-Norman Baker will be director.
-Mrs. Sherwood and Dr. Julia Wygant Perry are assisting in the of organization.
+Plans are being made to organize the girls of the community under the direction of the Women's Guild of the Church-in-the-Gardens.
+It is probable that the new organization will affiliate with the Girl Scouts.
+Mrs. Norman Baker will be director.
+Mrs. Sherwood Eddy and Dr. Julia Wygant Perry are assisting in the work of organization.

-Mr. and Mrs. George B. Everitt and George B. weritt, Jr., of 87 Ibis street, left on Wednesday for siana, where they will spend the month of April. expect to be in North Carolina during May, were they will be joined by Dr. Martha Everitt of elsurst.
-They will all return to Forest Hills in
+Mr. and Mrs. George B. Everitt and George B. Everitt, Jr., of 87 Ibis street, left on Wednesday for Louisiana, where they will spend the month of April.
+They expect to be in North Carolina during May, where they will be joined by Dr. Martha Everitt of Pinehurst.
+They will all return to Forest Hills in June.

-A cake sale at the Church of Forest Hills is anseed for April 22nd under the auspices of the Auxiliary.
+A cake sale at the Church of Forest Hills is announced for April 22nd under the auspices of the Ladies' Auxiliary.

-The Art Study Class of the Women's Club visited Metropolitan Art Museum on Tuesday, under the ership of Mrs. Adonijah B. Chaffee, of Worcester,
+The Art Study Class of the Women's Club visited the Metropolitan Art Museum on Tuesday, under the leadership of Mrs. Adonijah B. Chaffee, of Worcester, Mass.

-Bettie, the little daughter of Mr. and Mrs. Ernest Bristol, has recovered from a recent illness.
+Bettie, the little daughter of Mr. and Mrs. Ernest M. Bristol, has recovered from a recent illness.